A complete framework for Duke Elder exam preparation

 Pathology

-• Pigment dispersion syndrome = shedding of iris pigment throughout the anterior chamber
+• Pigment dispersion syndrome = shedding of iris pigment throughout the anterior chamber.

-• Pigment dispersion glaucoma = iris pigment clogs trabecular meshwork and leads to open-angle glaucomatous vision changes
+• Pigment dispersion glaucoma = iris pigment clogs trabecular meshwork and leads to open-angle glaucomatous vision changes.

 Diagnostics